 This article discusses AWS Compute in the context of the AWS Certified Cloud Practitioner Exam.
-This is one of the key technology areas covered in the exam blueprint.
+This is one of the key technology areas covered in the exam guide.

 Amazon Elastic Compute Cloud (Amazon EC2) is a web service with which you can run virtual server “instances” in the cloud.

 The EC2 simple web service interface allows you to obtain and configure capacity with minimal friction.